 The NPD’s principal areas of proven analytical competence are:

 - Nuclear physics: Includes criticality and shielding analysis, off-site dose prediction and safety analysis of rad-waste systems.
-The nuclear physics group, based in Marlton and Kiev, has produced hundreds of safety analysis reports for NPD projects and for external clients.
+The nuclear physics group, based in Camden and Kiev, has produced hundreds of safety analysis reports for NPD projects and for external clients.

 - Thermal-hydraulics: Experts in simulation of fluid systems on the computational Fluid Dynamics code FLUENT (extensively benchmarked by Holtec), NPD’s thermal-hydraulicists are capable of simulating the steady state and transient thermal and hydraulic response of complex fluid systems with uncanny accuracy.
 Their body of work is documented in hundreds of industry reports and safety analyses.